General Competition Rules

 - Entries in each of the competitions referred to in paragraph 4 will be marked out of 20 and the judge will nominate a first, second and third award.
 The total score attained by each Member’s entries in the 4 rounds will be used to calculate the end-of-season cumulative scores.

-- Eligible entries for the Picture of the Year competitions are those placed first, second, and third, plus those that scored 20 in the competitions referred to in paragraph 4, as well as winning Trophy competition entries.
+- Eligible entries for the Picture of the Year competitions are those placed first, second, and third, plus those that scored 20 in the competitions referred to in paragraph 4.

 - No entry may be submitted more than once in any one season, except in the case of Trophy competitions, where entries must not have previously been submitted for the same Trophy competition.
 This is deemed to include any alterations made to a previously shown item.